-- 1. The expulsion shall commence with the date of the School Board's final order or, in the case of a student with a disability, the date established by the IEP/504 Team.
+- The expulsion shall commence with the date of the School Board's final order or, in the case of a student with a disability, the date established by the IEP/ 504 Team.
 However, the term of exclusion from the regular school shall not exceed one calendar year from the date of the offense.
-Additionally, the expulsion shall be held in abeyance and the student shall be given the opportunity to participate in an established Expulsion Abeyance Program. - 2.
-If a student enrolls in an Expulsion Abeyance Program or in a program designated by the Superintendent and successfully completes the program, the expulsion shall not be documented on the student's official transcript.
-The District student services substance abuse/expulsion case manager will facilitate the student's re-entry into the regular school program, except where indicated otherwise in this policy.
-In the case of a student with a disability, return to a school placement may require action by the IEP/504 Team.

-- 3. Refusal or failure to meet conditions specified in the Expulsion Abeyance Agreement may result in the removal of the abeyance option, and the student may be expelled from all programs and schools in the Broward County Schools until the duration of the original expulsion has lapsed.. - 4.
+If Additionally the expulsion shall be held in abeyance, and the student shall be given the opportunity to participate in an established Expulsion Abeyance Program.
+In the case of a student with a disability, movement to such a program would constitute a change in placement and would require action by the IEP/ 504 Team. - 2.
+If a student enrolls in an Expulsion Abeyance Program or in a program designated by the Superintendent and successfully completes the program, the expulsion shall not be documented on expunged from the student's official transcript.
+The District student services substance abuse/ expulsion case manager will facilitate the student's re-entry into the regular school program, except where indicated otherwise in this policy.
+In the case of a student with a disability, return to a school placement would may require action by the IEP/ 504 Team. - Refusal or failure to meet conditions specified in the Expulsion Abeyance Agreement may result in the removal of the abeyance option, and the student may be expelled from all programs and schools in the Broward County Schools until the duration of the original expulsion has lapsed.
+In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/ 504 Team. - 4.
 The appropriate expulsion code shall be entered into the student's permanent record.
 This record shall be forwarded to any school requesting that record for the purpose of student admission. - 5.
-The District student services case manager shall monitor/verify that the student has completed the program. - 6.
+The District student services case manager shall monitor/ verify that the student has completed the program. - 6.
 All steps necessary to protect the victim, of any acts set forth in this policy, from further victimization will be taken.
 With infractions that require mandatory expulsion (See Section V) or involve serious repeated acts of bullying, such actions may include assignment of the student (perpetrator) to a different school from that where the offense occurred.
-Only the superintendent/designee may assign a student to another school after completion of the mandatory requirements for expulsion abeyance or after compliance with the bullying complaint procedures.
+Only the superintendent/ designee may assign a student to another school after completion of the mandatory requirements for expulsion abeyance or after compliance with the bullying complaint procedures.
 Should the district make such a reassignment, transportation will be provided by the District.
 All "no contact orders" entered by a court shall be enforced.
-Transportation is not provided by the District when there is a court order for no contact requiring reassignment of the student to another school, unless there is transportation available at no additional cost to the District.
+Transportation is not provided by the district when there is a court order for no contact requiring reassignment of the student to another school, unless there is transportation available at no additional cost to the District.